 BEHAVIOR INTERVENTION TEAM MEMBERS

-- Assistant Dean, Director of the Dean of Students Office (Chair)
+- Associate Dean, Director of the Dean of Students Office (Chair)

 - Assistant Dean, Director of the Office of Student Conduct & Community Standards